 Reports will be created on the basis of the information you have entered into the application.

 You can also set up reminders for the medication recommended for migraine attacks.
-These can appear in the form of push notifications, or they can be sent through e-mail, text message.
+These can appear in the form of push notifications, or they can be sent through e-mail, text messages.

-The care plan for the migraine attacks can be reviewed at any given moment.
+The care plan for migraine attacks can be reviewed at any given moment.